-Having open discussion with students on how to manage emotions, reduce stress, be a good friend, hurtful words, and increase empathy and kindness.
+Having an open discussion with students on how to manage emotions, reduce stress and fear, be a good friend, hurtful words, increase empathy and kindness and ask for help when they are struggling and sad.
 In addition, if there is a particular issue or concern that your school has experienced, that needs to be part of our presentation, we can tailor it to your individual needs.

 Promoting a child’s mental health helps them relate well with others, provides a sense of security, and fosters their growth both at home and in school.
 In addition, awareness and early intervention have been shown to help prevent or delay the consequences of mental illness (NAMI, 2016).

 The LRJ Foundation recognizes the importance of mental health education and awareness in children.
-Our programs for this distinctive age group aim to build a child’s confidence and competence, which is the foundation of strong self-esteem.
+Our programs for this distinctive age group aim to build a child’s confidence and competence, which is the foundation of strong self-esteem promoting help-seeking behaviors.
 Our programs are built upon evidence-based research and the experience of licensed mental health professionals.
-Aspects of our 13 and under programs include small groups to increase individualized attention, tangible and age-appropriate activities, exercises used to help children identify a spectrum of emotions and increase self-esteem.
+Aspects of our 13 and under programs include small groups to increase individualized attention, tangible and age-appropriate activities, exercises used to help children identify a spectrum of emotions and increase self-esteem to ask for help when they need it.
 Practicing healthy coping skills that can last a lifetime of good mental health.

-The 35 – 40 minute LIVE interactive presentation is best held in a smaller group setting, with less then 100 students per session.
+The 35 – 40 minute LIVE interactive presentation is best held in a smaller group setting, with less than 100 students per session and a small group classroom is preferred.
 The students that have been a part of our presentations enter singing and smiling as our intro music is playing, they are attentive and engaged throughout, and leave with giving hugs to the presenters as they open up about their feelings and leave with some pretty fun giveaways!!

 Bully Education Presentation- “Be The Change” for Middle School- High School aged Students.
 More the 160,000 children a day miss school in fear of being bullied